miron-alexandru/Alien-Onslaught/README.md

 <summary><h2>Alien-Onslaught Changelog</h2></summary>

 ### Version 3.2:
-* Improved the Save/Load feature: Now the player weapon is also saved and then loaded.
+* The Save/Load feature has been improved to include the player's current weapon.
 * Implemented the Save/Load feature.
-* Sound effect when changing the ship.
+* Sound effects have been added when changing the ship.
-* New feature: Now the players are able to choose their ship type.
-Each player has three different ship types.
+* A new ship selection feature has been introduced, giving players the ability to choose from three different ship types.
+Each player can now select their preferred ship type before starting the game
 * Removed the ability to change the ship by pressing a button.
-* New feature: Now a message is displayed saying what power was picked up.
+* A new feature has been added to display a message whenever a player picks up a power.
+Now, when a power is collected during the game, a notification will appear, indicating the type of power acquired.
-* Completed unit testing for the entire project.
+* Comprehensive unit testing has been performed for the entire project.

 ### Version 3.1:
 * Tests for all managers